Answer a few simple questions to make your document in minutes

 You can create this type of property sales agreement easily using our Contract for Deed online document interview tool.
 Using our document builder, you can quickly create a legal contract that outlines sales terms, payment terms, insurance requirements and more.

 Our Contract for Deed contracts are suitable for most types of property including residential, commercial property, land and farmland.
 These documents can be made suitable for all 50 states.

 Land Contract, Land Sale Contract, Contract to Sell Real Estate, Real Estate Purchase Agreement, Real Property Sales Agreement, Real Property Purchase Agreement, Installment Land Contract

 In Contract for Deed arrangements, the seller acts as the financier to a buyer for a property that they own or have financed themselves.
 This type of property purchase agreement does not require that the buyer qualifies for bank financing.
-While it is not prudent to sell your property to someone with poor credit, this type of agreement may be advantageous if the buyer simply doesn't have a large enough down payment for a bank loan yet.
+While it may not be wise to sell your property to someone with poor credit, this type of agreement may be advantageous if the buyer simply doesn't have a large enough down payment for a bank loan yet.
 Or, a Contract of Deed agreement may be good for the seller when interest rates are high or if the property has been difficult to sell.

-A typical agreement involves an agreed upon term, usually a few years and a monthly payment.
-At the end of the term, the buyer would need to qualify for bank financing or make a large balloon payment.
-The buyer and seller also agree on property responsibilities during the term such as seller access and tax obligations.
+A typical Contract for Deed has a fixed term, usually a few years, and a monthly payment.
+The buyer and seller usually agree on property responsibilities during the term, such as seller access to the property and tax obligations.
 While the seller holds the title, the buyer receives the benefits of an equitable title.
-An equitable title gives the buyer nearly the same privileges they would have as an owner unless other agreements are made.
+An equitable title gives the buyer nearly the same privileges they would have as an owner, unless the buyer and seller agree otherwise.

 Information needed to make a Contract for Deed